 In the first week of my teaching career, I had a colleague say to me, “You get only one chance to start the year off in a good place – if it starts off wrong, it will stay wrong.”
 As a new teacher, this statement really impacted me.
 I was blessed to watch my colleagues come together to ensure that the year would begin on a positive, strong note for both the faculty and the students.
 We had an amazing year.

 The beginning of school last year was unlike any year any teacher faced.
 Some schools were completely remote.
-Some schools were in person with social distancing measures in place.
-Some schools were using a hybrid model.
+Others were in person with social distancing measures in place.
+Still others were using a hybrid model.
 The decision on which model to follow was rarely in the hands of teachers, but teachers were expected to make sure that students and schools were successful regardless of the model chosen.

-My career has taken me many different places and to many incredible districts.
-Within these districts, I have been privileged to work with and around some of the most amazing teachers, administrators, and faculty.
-Recently, I ran into a former colleague who shared with me how successful she felt the previous school year was, even with all that had to be dealt with due to the pandemic.
+My career has taken me many different places where I have been privileged to work with and around some of the most amazing teachers, administrators, and faculty.
+Recently, I ran into a former colleague who shared with me how successful she felt the previous school year was, even with all that had to be dealt with.
 I asked her how she and her colleagues were able to make it work so well.
 Her statement, while short, was incredibly impactful.
 She said, “It was simple: we all worked together to make it happen.”
 Now, I have absolutely no doubt that it was anything but simple.
 But when she shared with me how they kicked off the year, I could understand why she would use the word “simple” to describe it.
 She and her colleagues made it seem simple because they worked together.
 Here is how they did it.

 During the in-service days prior to the beginning of the year, the administration allowed ample time for professional learning community (PLC) teams to meet.
 Each PLC team was charged with creating goals for the school year.
 Then, as a group, the school decided on what goals to adopt.
 One of these goals was to ensure that students, when they returned to school, would feel safe and secure, and know that they belonged there.